-Students will be encouraged to work independently to develop their own artistic style, fostering creativity and personal expression.
-The ways in which they convey their ideas and intentions can be represented in various ways within fine artwork.
-These may include figurative representation, abstraction, stylisation, simplification, expressionism, and exaggeration.
-By exploring and experimenting with different techniques and approaches, students will have the opportunity to discover and refine their unique artistic voice, allowing them to create works that are deeply meaningful and reflective of their individual perspectives and experiences.
+Students will be encouraged to work individually to develop their own style.
+The ways in which they convey their ideas and intentions can be represented in various ways within their fine artwork.
+These may include:

+figurative representation abstraction stylisation simplification expression exaggeration